fira42073/trifsm/README.md

 ## Usage

-This is a very young repo, so please refer to [generator/example_test.go](./generator/example_test.go) for now.
+This is a very young repo, so please refer to [examples/](./examples/) for now.
+More detailed documentation will follow (I guess).

 ## Versioning